Zábřeh: History

-Demography
+Demographics

-Zábřeh was originally a Czech town with a German minority and a Jewish community.
-The town became a border town of the linguistic border between German and Czech.
-In 1880 the town's majority was German-speaking, but after the Czech's successful claim to the whole of Bohemia, the town's majority was Czech-speaking by 1930.
+Zábřeh became a border town of the linguistic border between German and Czech.
+In 1880, the town's majority was German-speaking, but after the Czech's successful claim to the whole of Bohemia, the town's majority was Czech-speaking by 1930.

 Economy

-Historically Zábřeh was a centre of textile industry profiting from its location next to the international railway.
+Zábřeh was historically a centre of textile industry profiting from its location next to the international railway.
 The large dyeing plant was founded here by the German industrialist Wilhelm Brass after 1870.
 After the World War II, the factory was nationalised and joined to the Perla national company.
 The textile production ended here in 2005.

 Today, no major industrial companies are based in Zábřeh.
 The largest industrial company is HDO, which processes zinc alloy.

 The Sulko factory produces plastic windows and doors.
 Part of the production is exported to west Europe.
 There is also a production plant of one of the largest Czech dairies, OLMA, owned by Agrofert.
 Fresh milk is processed here.

 Zábřeh is situated in fertile lowland which is used for agricultural production.
 Maize, wheat, oilseed rape, poppy and fodder plant are grown.
 A tall silo is situated on the outskirts of the town.

 Transport

 The international railway corridor Prague–Zábřeh–Ostrava–Warsaw runs along the Moravská Sázava.
-The town's main railway station is named Zábřeh na Moravě (literally Zábřeh in Moravia) to distinguish it from the eponymous station in Dolní Benešov.
+The town's main railway station is named Zábřeh na Moravě (literally "Zábřeh in Moravia") to distinguish it from the eponymous station in Dolní Benešov.
 There is also a railway station of local significance, Zábřeh na Moravě zastávka.